rbundock/rbundock.github.io/_blog/what-is-an-agile-retrospective-and-why-do-you-need-it.md

 It’s necessary for a scrum master or project manager to plan it and prepare some kind of scenario.
 You should definitely remember about:

-- Setting the stage
+- Setting the stage – each person says a few words about how they’re feeling working on a new project, whether everything is okay and if not – what is the problem; it’s also the point when you should all discuss the results from the last retrospective,
-- Gathering data
+- Gathering data – it’s important that every team member discusses the good and bad sides of the project and the process of working on it,
-- Generating insights
+- Generating insights – once you have all expressed your feelings, you should find what they’ve got in common, where they’re coming from and how they’re influencing your work,
-- Deciding what to do
+- Deciding what to do – the whole team tries to find a solution and decide who should take care of what and when,
-- Closing
+- Closing – summing up the meeting is always a great idea, each of the team members should provide the moderator with their own personal view of the retrospective.

 ## What can you do to make the team engage and cooperate?